RounakDutta7/Python-Practice-Problems/README.md

 # Python Practice Problems
-This project includes python program solutions for beginners
+This project includes python program solutions for beginners.

-# Problem 1
+# H3 Problem 1
 Create a program that asks the user to enter their name and their age.
 Print out a message addressed to them that tells them the year that they will turn 100 years old.

 [Solution](solutions/prac1.py)

-***
+---

-# Problem 2
+# H3 Problem 2
 Ask the user for a number.
 Depending on whether the number is even or odd, print out an appropriate message to the user.

 Extras: